topvisor/touch-ripple/README.md

 # touch-ripple

 Material Design Ripple effect with jQuery and CSS.
 It uses only the touch events.
-[Show me the demos!](https://topvisor.com/)
+[Watch demos!](https://topvisor.com/)

 # Usage